 If you’re going to take bodyboarding seriously, then a decent pair of well-fitting fins will be essential.
 You get what you pay for with fins, the more expensive pairs offer unrivalled comfort and propulsion.
 Fin sizes typically come in XS, SM, M, ML, L & XL, but each brand varies slightly, so make sure you try before you buy.
 You want a fin that is snug but not tight.

 Don’t skimp!
 The difference in enjoyment between surfing in comfort against feeling too cold or suffering from rashes is huge.
 What’s more, the more you pay the more features your wetsuit will have.
 When you are trying on a suit, check for baggy areas in the back, under the arm and behind the knees.
 There shouldn’t not be much slack in these areas.

 - A pair of wetsuit socks / finserts / heel guards

 These all offer protection from nasty fin rubs, a must if you don’t get in the water all that often.

 Newquay is blessed with 7 beautiful surfing spots (Fistral, Towan, Tolcarne, Great Western, Porth, Lusty Glaze & Crantock) that provide a variety of waves in all conditions and for all levels – there’s something for everyone in the UK’s no.1 bodyboard town.

 When you are out in the water, there are a number of important ground rules you should follow:

 - Don’t drop in!
 Bodyboarding is a fun sport with few rules but it’s fundamental that you don’t share the wave with other riders.
-The rider closest to the breaking part of the wave has right of way.
+The rider closest to the breaking part of the wave has the priority for riding that wave.